alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ## Putting it all together

-We need a couple more tweaks to get this working: we need to define an empty method for `⇑` so it doesn't throw a NameError, and a bit more fiddling with bindings, but it does basically work.
+We need a couple more tweaks to get this working: we need to define an empty method for `⇑` so it doesn't throw a NameError, and further fiddling with bindings, but it does basically work.
-I've wrapped it in a Uequals class (for "upward-equals", to match Kevin Kuchta's [Vequals class][vequals]), and it works like so:
+I've wrapped it in a Uequals class (like Kevin's [Vequals class][vequals]), and it works like so:

 ```ruby
 Uequals.enable